dougeby/IntuneDocs/InTuneDocs/index.md

         <li><a href="" class="button button-bordered">Learn More</a></li>
       </ol>
 -->
-      <h3>Are you a System Center Configuration Manager customer interested in extending your device and app management capabilities with Intune? <a href="https://technet.microsoft.com/en-us/library/mt627883.aspx" target="_blank">learn more about hybrid mobile device management &rarr;</a></h3>
+      <h3>Are you interested in extending Configuration Manager's device and app management capabilities with Intune? <a href="https://technet.microsoft.com/en-us/library/mt627883.aspx" target="_blank">learn more about hybrid mobile device management &rarr;</a></h3>
     </section>
 <!--
     <aside class="alert section-border">